webpack/changelog-v5/README.md

 (since alpha.10)

+## Code Generation Phase

+The Compilation features Code Generation as separate compilation phase now.
+It no longer runs hidden in `Module.source()` or `Module.getRuntimeRequirements()`.

+This should make the flow much cleaner.
+It also allows to report progress for this phase and makes Code Generation more visible when profiling.

+MIGRATION: `Module.source()` and `Module.getRuntimeRequirements()` are deprecated now.
+Use `Module.codeGeneration()` instead.

+(since alpha.31)

 ## Improved Code Generation

 webpack detects when ASI happens and generates shorter code when no semicolons are inserted. `Object(...)` -> `(0, ...)` (since alpha.22)